thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/390 years before exodus story/Planetary status 390 Before Exodus.md

 Geophysical Stability: Stable overall, but localized risks from over-mining and deforestation cause landslides and sinkholes.

-Ecosystem Support:

-Approximately 35% of species remain.
+Approximately 44% of species remain.

 Ecosystems are fragmented and fail to provide adequate support for human or animal populations.

-Economic Indicators:

 Global economies are in freefall, with wealth concentrated in corporate enclaves.